demisto/content/Packs/CVSS/README.md

 # CVSS

-This packs contains tools associated with CVSS scoring or the calculations of CVSS score.
-The tools included are:
+This pack contains tools associated with CVSS scoring or the calculations of CVSS scoring.
+The pack includes the following tools:

 - CVSSCalculator